jstetich/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

 Correspondence with observed means is only so-so, as is expected with uneven sampling histories.
 The main difference is in shifting position of S05 and S17.
 These sites have inconsistent sampling histories, so marginal means are adjusted by year.
-S17 was observed principally during“bad” years, so the marginal mean (which is averaged across for ALL years) as adjusted upwards, since the model concludes the observed values would probably have been better.
+S17 was observed principally during “bad” years, so the marginal mean (which is averaged across for ALL years) as adjusted upwards, since the model concludes the observed values would probably have been better.
 Meanwhile, site S05 is shifted down, for similar reasons.